DELOACH BLOG

 Topics: degasification, NSF/ANSI 61, Decarbonation, Safe drinking water, ansi61, Co2 ph, CO2 in water, Deagasification, hydrogen ion, DeLoach Industries, Inc.

-Water Treatment Compliance with NSF/ANSI 61 Certification
+Water Treatment Compliance With NSF ANSI 61 certification

 Posted by Anthony DeLoach, President on Jun 12, 2019 10:24:13 AM

-The process of Decarbonation requires
+The process of Decarbonation requires the use of a Vertically Designed Degasification Tower.

-the use of a vertically designed Degasification tower.
 A Decarbonation tower is specifically designed to remove Carbon Dioxide (CO2) from a water treatment process.
-When the water is being treated for “potable” use for direct or indirect consumption than all of the components used in the process must comply with NSF/ANSI 61 standard to assure that the components that have direct contact with the water are safe and will not introduce any foreign substance during the treatment process.
-Decarbonation towers have direct exposure and contact with the water during the removal of CO2 and therefore must be manufactured from material such as Fiberglass (FRP) that complies and meets the NSF/ANSI 61 standard.
+When the water is being treated for “potable” use for direct or indirect consumption then all of the components used in the process must comply with NSF/ANSI 61 standards to assure that the components that have direct contact with the water are safe and will not introduce any foreign substance during the treatment process.
+Decarbonation towers have direct exposure and contact with the water during the removal of CO2 and therefore must be manufactured from a material such as Fiberglass (FRP) that complies with and meets the NSF/ANSI 61 standard.

-requires the use of certified FRP resins and protocols during the fabrication process of the Decarbonation tower.
 It is normal protocol at DeLoach Industries Inc. to install a veil lining inside of a Decarbonator or Degasification tower that complies with NSF/ANSI 61 standards to safeguard all potable water projects.
 Decarbonators are utilized in the food and beverage industry, municipal industry, pisciculture, semiconductor industry, and other industrial markets.
-In addition to the Decarbonator complying with the NSF/ANSI 61 standard it is equally important that the fiberglass (FRP) tanks also comply with the same standard and follow the same protocols during the manufacturing process.
+In addition to the Decarbonator complying with the NSF/ANSI 61 standard, it is equally important that the fiberglass (FRP) tanks also comply with the same standard and follow the same protocols during the manufacturing process.
 The NSF/ANSI 61 standard was developed to safeguard the public and provide assurances that water is free from impurities.

 Read More